Medi-Cal vs. Medicare: Who’s Eligible & What’s Covered?

 Medicare is divided into four parts, and each part corresponds with at least one specific area of care.

 • Part A helps to pay for hospitalizations and short-term skilled nursing facility care and hospice.
-Most beneficiaries do not pay premiums because they have paid a Social Security tax through employment for at least 10 years.
+Most beneficiaries do not pay premiums because they have paid Medicare tax through employment for at least 10 years.

 • Part C, also known as Medicare Advantage, provides "all-in-one coverage" encompassing Medicare Parts A and B and usually prescription drug coverage.
-Costs will vary, and on average, a Medicare Advantage plan will cost $27 per month on top of what you pay for Medicare Part B.
+Costs will vary, and on average, a Medicare Advantage plan costs $27 per month, on average, on top of what you pay for Medicare Part B.

 Can you be enrolled in both Medi-Cal and Medicare?